Point of Sale

 Let’s get started.

-Interviewees will always feel nervous at the start of an interview.
+A candidate will always feel nervous at the start of an interview.
 By asking them to provide more information about themselves, you help break the ice.

-Possible red flags include candidates not having much to say, repeating what’s on their resume, and (for certain roles) being shy.
+Possible red flags include candidates not having much to say, repeating what’s on their restaurant resume, and (for certain roles) being shy.

 But be careful.
-Some candidates may take more time to warm up to you, so don’t make your full assessment of their personality until the end of interview.
+Some candidates may take more time to warm up to you, so don’t make your full assessment of their personality until the end of the interview.

 Would you hire someone who didn’t take some time to learn at least a bit about what you do?